colin-dumitru/colin-dumitru.github.io/_posts/2015-02-07-understanding-network-overhead.md

 In my case, after requesting the Google logo, I have one (duplicated) active socket connection (ssl/www.google.ro).
 Chrome imposes a maximum number of active TCP/SSL connections which can be cached per domain, with the current limit being 6 (and global maximum of 256).
 This means, that if your page has many resource which should be requested from the same domain, you'll only get 6 concurrent downloads.
 The rest will be queued until an open slot is made.

-But this limit also means that you'll incur a maximum of 6 TCP/SSL connection time penalty for the very first resources your request.
+But this limit also means that you'll incur a maximum of 6 TCP/SSL connection time penalties for the very first resources you request.
 The rest will re-use existing connections and bypass the initial overhead of establishing a link.

-In addition, these socket caches can be reused even when navigating to the same domain, either in the current tab or in a separate one, as Chrome has a monolithic network stack.
-Tabs might be split into multiple processes, but the one which actually requests resources from the network will always be shared between all running tabs.
+In addition, these socket caches can be reused even when navigating to the same domain, either in the current tab or in a separate one.
+This is because Chrome has a monolithic network stack.
+Tabs might get split into multiple processes, but the one which actually requests resources from the network will always be shared between all running tabs.

 To see this in action, let's see what happens to the network timings when opening the same image in a new tab:

 ![TCP connection 2](/assets/posts/network-latency/cached_ssl.png)

-Because the TCP/SSL connection is already cached from the previous tab, the browser san simply bypass the initial negotiation phase and perform a resource request from the start.
+Because the TCP/SSL connection is already cached from the previous tab, the browser can simply bypass the initial negotiation phase and perform a resource request from the start.
 Network timings reflect this, with 0 DNS resolution time and 0 initial connection time.

 And similar to DNS timings, you can get TCP/SSL timings for RUM by using the Navigation Timing API: